-On May 1, 2007, the Company completed their acquisition of substantially all of the assets and liabilities of Ultrascan, Inc. ("Ultrascan"), a provider of ultrasound imaging systems and services to physicians' offices and hospitals.
-The acquisition of net assets from Ultrascan resulted in the recording of goodwill, which represented the excess between the purchase price and the net assets acquired.
 The Company reviews goodwill for impairment on an annual basis during the fourth quarter, as well as when events or changes in circumstances indicate that the carrying value may not be recoverable.
-The Company performs a two-step impairment test on goodwill.
+The Company typically performs a two-step impairment test on goodwill.
 In the first step, the Company compares the fair value of the reporting unit with goodwill to the carrying value of its long-term assets.
 If the carrying value of the long-term assets exceeds the fair value of the reporting unit, then the Company must perform the second step of the impairment test, whereby the carrying value of the reporting unit's goodwill is compared to its implied fair value.
 If the carrying value of the goodwill exceeds the implied fair value, an impairment loss equal to the difference would be recorded.